Time Away & Life Events

 Sick Time

 Sick time is provided to ensure Lanterns can recover from illness or attend to necessary medical appointments.
-Sick time may also be used to care for an ill family member.
+Lanterns are encouraged to prioritize their health and may use available PTO for illness, medical appointments, or caregiving needs.

 Holidays